Prophet's Mosque

 The original mosque is said to have been built as a simple open-air structure with a roof of palm leaves supported by palm tree trunks, serving as a community center, court, and religious school as well as a place of worship.
 The mosque has been expanded numerous times over the centuries to accommodate the growing number of pilgrims.

-The Green Dome: The distinctive green dome over the Prophet's tomb was originally built in 1279 CE and has been rebuilt several times.
-It was painted green in 1837.
-The dome is one of the most recognizable symbols of Islamic architecture.
+The distinctive green dome over the Prophet's tomb was originally built in 1279 CE and has been rebuilt several times.
+It was painted green in 1837 and is one of the most recognizable symbols of Islamic architecture.
+The mosque has ten minarets, each more than a hundred meters tall.

 The current mosque covers approximately 400,500 square meters and features retractable roofs and umbrellas that provide shade in the courtyards.